robcarver17/pysystemtrade/docs/production.md

 ### Managing your separate directories of code and configuration

 I strongly recommend that you use a code repo system or similar to manage your non pysystemtrade code and configuration.
-Since code and configuration will mostly be in text (or text like) yaml files a code repo system like git will work just fine.
+Since code and configuration will mostly be in text (or text like) YAML files a code repo system like git will work just fine.
 I do not recommend storing configuration in database files that will need to be backed up separately, because this makes it more complex to store old configuration data that can be archived and retrieved if required.

 ### Managing your private directory